OCT Intravascular Imaging

 2. For post-PCI guidance, OCT offers improved visualization of stent dissection, tissue protrusion and incomplete vessel wall apposition compared to angiography alone, thus helping to minimize stent thrombosis.3 OCT helps to confirm that stent is fully expanded to reduce stent failure.1

-PCI guidance with OCT is easier now with the development of the standardized step-by- step workflow (also referred as algorithm), MLD MAX, which is mnemonic for Morphology, Length, Diameter, Medial Dissection, Apposition and Xpansion.
-Using OCT with MLD MAX workflow can improve stent expansion4 without additional contrast while reducing radiation exposure compared to angiography-guided PCI.Stent expansion is linked to better PCI outcomes.6
+PCI guidance with OCT is easy with the standardized step-by-step workflow, MLD MAX, which is the mnemonic for Morphology, Length, Diameter, Medial Dissection, Apposition and Xpansion.4,5 Using OCT with MLD MAX workflow can optimize stent delivery by improving expansion and minimizing malapposition5 without additional contrast while reducing radiation exposure compared to angiography-guided PCI.6 Optimized stent expansion is linked to better PCI outcomes.7

 OCT imaging systems consists of three main components: the software, the system, and the catheter.